Lorre-Ramon/ESGImg/README.md

 This repository is built for the **ongoing** research project, which aims to provide more insights into **image-based disclosure in capital markets using the method of machine learning**.
 ![Hypothesis Development](./img/Hypothesis%20Development.png)

-We have now found the hypotheses to be statistically significant, and are expanding our dataset to improve the robustness of our research.
+We have now found the hypotheses statistically significant, and are expanding our dataset to improve the robustness of our research.

 ## Installation
 To get started, run the command line in your designated environment with: